New plasma device disinfects human skin in seconds

 A new plasma device being built and trialed by the Max Planck Institute for Extraterrestrial Physics is capable of disinfecting human skin safely and quickly within seconds, cutting down the time taken to disinfect ones hands to around ten minutes a day.
 In addition to annihilating MRSA (methicillin-resistant Staphylococcus Aureus) and other drug-resistant kinds of bacteria that currently cause approximately 37,000 deaths from hospital induced infections every year in EU countries, only electricity is needed, no fluids or containers.

-Disinfecting woundsThe second device, an "argon plasma torch", was developed by the Max Planck Institute for Extraterrestrial Physics, together with
+Disinfecting woundsThe second device, an "argon plasma torch", was developed by the Max Planck Institute for Extraterrestrial Physics, together with ADTEC Plasma Technology Ltd in Japan, specifically for disinfecting chronic non-healing wounds.
+It can be used to shoot bacteria-killing agents into infested chronic wounds and enable a quicker healing process.

 One advantage of the argon plasma torch comes from regulating densities of biologically-active agents which are designed to ensure that the plasma is deadly for bacteria but harmless for human cells.